Skip to Content

 Hiking along the railway tracks on the Salkantay Trek

-It was our last day before our visit to Machu Picchu and we only had a few kilometers to hike so we decided to take a break at the nearby Santa Theresa Hot Springs.
+It was our last day before our visit to Machu Picchu and we only had a few kilometers to hike so we decided to take a break at the nearby Santa Teresa Hot Springs.
 It was a perfect way to soothe our sore feet after the previous days but we still had 8 km (5 mi) to hike so we got moving hoping to arrive in time for an afternoon beer.

 The 8 km involved walking along the train tracks that head to Aguas Calientes (the town below Machu Picchu).
 The hike was easy apart from dodging an approaching train every now and then.